 Failure of an employee to notify his or her supervisor before reporting to work if he or she believes that he or she is under the influence of drugs.

-We strictly prohibit employees from using hemp products, which some within the medical community have indicated may cause a positive marijuana test result.
-We will not generally consider use of hemp products a valid medical explanation for a positive marijuana test result.

-With respect to alcohol, employees violate this Policy by engaging in the following conduct during work time or on ***Entity Type*** premises or property:
+With respect to alcohol and cannabis, employees violate this Policy by engaging in the following conduct during work time or on ***Entity Type*** premises or property:

-Bringing and/or storing (including in a desk, locker, automobile, or other repository) alcohol on ***Entity Type*** premises or property, including ***Entity Type*** owned or leased vehicles, or vehicles used for ***Entity Type*** purposes.
+Bringing and/or storing (including in a desk, locker, automobile, or other repository) alcohol or cannabis on ***Entity Type*** premises or property, including ***Entity Type*** owned or leased vehicles, or vehicles used for ***Entity Type*** purposes.

-Having possession of, being under the influence of, testing positive for or having in one’s system, alcohol.
-Using, consuming, transporting, distributing or attempting to distribute, manufacturing, selling, or dispensing alcohol.
+Having possession of, being under the influence of, testing positive for or having in one’s system, alcohol or cannabis.
+Using, consuming, transporting, distributing or attempting to distribute, manufacturing, selling, or dispensing alcohol or cannabis.
+As it relates to a positive drug test for cannabis, an employee violates this policy if there is both positive drug test and evidence-based documentation of physical signs or other evidence of impairment during the employee’s work hours.
 Exceptions to the policy concerning alcohol consumption or possession may be made only upon the prior explicit approval of senior management for specifically identified circumstances.

-A conviction or plea of guilty relative to any criminal alcohol offense occurring in the workplace.
-All employees must notify ***Entity Type*** in writing of any criminal alcohol conviction not later than five calendar days after such conviction.
-Alcohol use off-the-job which adversely affects an employee’s performance on the job, or which has the potential to jeopardise the health or safety of other employees, the public or ***Entity Type***’s equipment or function, shall be cause for disciplinary action up to and including dismissal.
-Action will be taken against employees who are convicted for an off-the job alcohol offence.
+A conviction or plea of guilty relative to any criminal alcohol or cannabis offense occurring in the workplace.
+All employees must notify ***Entity Type*** in writing of any criminal alcohol or cannabis conviction not later than five calendar days after such conviction.
+Alcohol or cannabis use off-the-job which adversely affects an employee’s performance on the job, or which has the potential to jeopardise the health or safety of other employees, the public or ***Entity Type***’s equipment or function, shall be cause for disciplinary action up to and including dismissal.
+Action will be taken against employees who are convicted for an off-the job alcohol or cannabis offense.
 In deciding what action will be taken, the incident will be evaluated in terms of the nature of the conviction, the employee’s job assignment, the employee’s record with the ***Entity Type*** and other factors related to the impact of the employee’s conviction on the ***Entity Type***.

 Switching, tampering with, or adulterating any specimen or sample collected under this Policy, or attempting to do so.

-Refusing to cooperate with the terms of this Policy which includes submitting to questioning, alcohol testing, medical or physical tests or examinations, when requested or conducted by ***Entity Type*** or its designee, is a violation of ***Entity Type*** Policy and may result in disciplinary action, up to and including termination.
+Refusing to cooperate with the terms of this Policy which includes submitting to questioning, alcohol or drug testing, medical or physical tests or examinations, when requested or conducted by ***Entity Type*** or its designee, is a violation of ***Entity Type*** Policy and may result in disciplinary action, up to and including termination.
 A refusal to test includes conduct obstructing testing such as failure to sign necessary paperwork or failing to report to the collection site at the appointed time.

-Failure of employee to notify his or her supervisor before reporting to work if he or she believes that he or she is under the influence of alcohol.
+Failure of employee to notify his or her supervisor before reporting to work if he or she believes that he or she is under the influence of alcohol or cannabis.

 HOW CAN YOU HELP?